callum-hart/immutable-styles/docsNext/theBasics.md

 </dl>
 ```

 > 💡Note: other than using JSX the similarites between React and Immutable Styles end there.
-Immutable Styles is *only* concerned with styling web interfaces and *not* building them.
+Immutable Styles is only concerned with *styling* web interfaces and not *building* them.

-### Attributes
+### JSX Attributes

 So far we've only seen *type selectors* – selectors that match elements by their HTML tag name.
-However it is common for CSS selectors to match elements based on a specific class name, pseudo class or element, and screen-size.
+However it is common for CSS selectors to match elements based on a specific class name, pseudo class/element, and or screen-size.

 In immutable styles these are achieved using JSX attributtes.
-Similar to props in React – immutable attributtes are defined by the opening JSX tag – such as the `className` attributte:
+Similar to props in React – immutable attributtes are defined on the opening JSX tag.

+**`className`**

 ```jsx
 <div className="sideBar">